Jackson Walker Represents Acelity in $6.7B Sale to 3M

-Jackson Walker represented Acelity, Inc. and its KCI subsidiaries in the sale of its business to 3M for approximately $6.725 billion.
-The transaction is expected to close in the second half of 2019, subject to customary closing conditions and regulatory approvals.
+Jackson Walker represented Acelity, Inc. and its KCI subsidiaries in the sale of its business to 3M for approximately $6.7 billion, including assumption of debt and other adjustments.
+The transaction closed on October 11, 2019.

 Acelity is a leading global medical technology company focused on advanced wound care and specialty surgical applications marketed under the KCI brand.
 As part of the transaction, KCI will become an integral part of 3M’s Medical Solutions business, which applies 3M science to deliver safe and effective solutions that improve clinical outcomes and healthcare economics.